josh-barback/CS205_project/README.md

 The observed active burst lengths (green) and the observed sedentary period lengths (blue) are taken as samples from the corresponding distributions.

 The densities of these two distributions appear linear on a log-log plot, as shown below.
 The power law is one possible candidate for a parametric model for these distributions.
-Fitting a power law corresponds to estimation of the exponent in the density *P*(*x*) ~ *x*<sup>*a*</sup>.
+Fitting a power law corresponds to estimation of the exponent in the density *P*(*x*) ~ *x*<sup>-*a*</sup>.
 There are a number of subtleties associated with fitting heavy-tailed distributions to data [7]; many of the relevant methods have been implemented in the Python package `powerlaw` [8].

 !["histograms"](https://raw.githubusercontent.com/josh-barback/CS205_project/master/images/histograms_fit.png)

 Of special concern is the systematic missingness associated with battery-conservation strategies.
 Accelerometer data collection over the course of a day may deplete a smartphone's battery by more than 50%.
 Therefore, by design, data collection is continuously interrupted.
 For example, each minute of accelerometer data may be sandwiched between minutes when the sensor is turned off.
-The exact on-off pattern of the sensor may be determined by the researcher during the study planning phase.
+The exact on-off pattern of the sensor is determined by the researcher during the study planning phase.

 !["missing data"](https://raw.githubusercontent.com/josh-barback/CS205_project/master/images/missing_data.png)